kjlisby/domiticz-ihc-plugin/README.md

 IHC is a system to control all electricity in a house.
 See the IHCServer project for more explanations.

-This plugin is glueing together the Domotics project (found here: https://github.com/domoticz/domoticz) and the IHCServer project (found here: https://github.com/skumlos/ihcserver).
+This plugin is glueing together the Domotics project (found here: https://github.com/domoticz/domoticz) and the IHCServer project (the original of which can be found here: https://github.com/skumlos/ihcserver, and including the glue to this plugin, it can be found here: https://github.com/kjlisby/ihcserver.git).

 Please see the two projects regarding preconditions and installation.